-Campus Leadership
+Campus Leadership and Current Context

 Kim A. Wilcox was appointed as UCR's ninth chancellor in August 2013.
 During his tenure, UC Riverside has seen historic growth across its education, research, and public service missions, including record improvements in student success, research funding, and philanthropic giving as well as the establishment of new schools of medicine and public policy.
+Chancellor Wilcox brings a deep commitment to equity and inclusion and has prioritized having a diverse leadership team.
+As a first-generation college graduate, Wilcox is a prominent national advocate for increased access to quality higher education, and for the particular role public land-grant universities play in the United States.
+Under his leadership, UCR became a charter member of the University Innovation Alliance, a highly selective collaborative of 11 major U.S. public research universities seeking to improve student graduation rates and outcomes across all socio-economic and ethnic backgrounds.

 Guided by UC Riverside's long-term strategic plan (UCR 2020), Wilcox initiated an ambitious effort to grow the faculty and the campus's physical facilities.
-Over the last four years, UCR has grown its ladderrank and clinical faculty by nearly 250, while increasing the racial, ethnic, and gender diversity among incoming faculty members.
+Over the last four years, UCR has grown its ladder-rank and clinical faculty by nearly 250, while increasing the racial, ethnic, and gender diversity among incoming faculty members.
 Likewise, UCR has added or renovated more than 100,000 square feet of building space on campus since 2013, with another \$1 billion in capital projects underway.